-Tim Bernasek is the Chair of Dunn Carney’s Agriculture and Natural Resources team and the Governmental Affairs team.
-He is also a member of the Real Estate/Land Use team.
+Tim Bernasek is the Chair of Dunn Carney’s Agriculture, Food and Natural Resources team and the Government Relations team.
+He is also a member of the Employment and Real Estate/Land Use teams.
 His practice focuses on a variety of legal matters including real estate, agriculture and natural resources, employment, water law, and business law.
+Tim enjoys working with his clients to solve their problems whether it involves employment issues, dealing with state or federal agencies, land use, trespassing or contracts.
 He also works with non-profits and non-governmental organizations (NGOs) to assist them with a variety of legal issues.

 Prior to joining Dunn Carney, Tim was the General Counsel for the Oregon Farm Bureau Federation.
 His job duties included managing corporate and contractual legal affairs for the Farm Bureau.
 He also developed legislative strategy with the Governmental Affairs Department and served as the Administrator for the Oregon Agricultural Legal Foundation.
 He recently taught an Agricultural Law undergraduate class at Oregon State University.